Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 Good !
 Now we have a full ETL to load into the database the last prices exposed on the French API.

-Let's craft a nice dashboard so that users can :
+Let's craft a nice and UX friendly dashboard so that users can :

 - A main page, with a price dashboard showing price list and redirection to other pages of the app
 - Login into the website, retrieve their password / login if they forgot it automatically